 Psychotherapy

-Therapy helps you learn how to cope with distressing life experiences, integrate these experiences, and face and resolve the effects they have on yourself and life.
-I approach therapy holistically because our experiences don’t just affect the mind but also the body.
+Here at Kinship Psychotherapy I will help you learn how to cope with distressing life experiences, integrate these experiences, and face and resolve the effects they have on yourself and life.
+I approach therapy holistically because distressing experiences don’t just affect the mind but also the body.
 Healing requires gradual changes in one’s environment, emotion regulation, self-understanding, relationships, and views of the future.
 Healing also involves rebuilding a positive self-concept, fostering self-compassion, and reclaiming a sense of identity and personal strength.
-I do not utilize short-term treatments with my patients.
-While coping skills help manage symptoms, my approach is aimed at resolving symptoms while also helping you change the impact of these events on the other important areas of your life.
+I focus on helping you build and strengthen coping skills to manage symptoms, while simultaneously working towards symptom resolution.
 If you choose to work with me, be prepared to explore all aspects of your life—from childhood to the present.
 We will delve into current and past experiences, relationships, self-perceptions, family dynamics, and unconscious thoughts and feelings to uncover and change the patterns contributing to your mental health struggles.

 Research indicates that a high-quality patient-therapist relationship and a personalized approach to treatment are crucial for creating positive therapy outcomes.
 As such, while I heavily rely on evidence-based therapies, I often integrate techniques from different therapies so that I can best meet the needs of each individual patient.